 “Transverse Lie” means a sideways position.
 The baby has his head to one of his mother’s sides and the bottom across her abdomen at her other side.
-This is normal before, and at, 26 weeks, but by 29-30 weeks we expect babies to be head down, or at least breech.
-If not, this article outlines what to do, easy ways to fix it, and what to do if they don’t work.
+This is normal before 26 weeks, but by 29-30 weeks we expect babies to be head down, or at least breech.
+This article outlines easy ways to help baby move head down and what to do if this doesn’t work.

-This is different than left occiput transverse (LOT).
+NOTE: This transverse position is different than an occiput transverse (OT).
 In that position, the head, not the body, is transverse.
 The head is down, facing the mother’s hip.
 Both the head down (cephalic) and head up (breech) babies are in a “vertical lie” (up and down).

 Techniques to correct a transverse lie